angband/angband/docs/hacking/compiling.rst

     src/angband -?

+Note that some of Angband's makefiles (src/Makefile and src/tests/Makefile are the primary offenders) assume features present in GNU make.
+If the default make on your system is not GNU make, you'll likely have to replace instances of make in the quoted commands with whatever will run GNU make.
+On OpenBSD, for instance, that is gmake (which can be installed by running "pkg_add gmake").

 To build Angband to be installed in some other location, run this::

     ./configure --prefix /path/to [other options as needed]